mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 This versioning system also provides significant advantages in a feature-branch design workflow, effectively leveraging different versions of the same Marketplace item across various branches of a project.

-For instance, we imagine to have a project with three different branches: *dev*, *stage* and *main*, with the latter being the branch with the official configuration.
-Let's also imagine to have installed in all the three services the *CRUD Service* plugin, which includes different versions.
+For instance, we imagine to have a project with three different revisions: *dev*, *stage* and *main*, with the latter being the branch with the official configuration.
+Let's also imagine to have installed in all the three revisions the *CRUD Service* plugin, which includes different versions.

 In this scenario we can have: